The Thing (1982 film): Creature effects

 In the "chest chomp" scene, Dr. Copper attempts to revive Norris with a defibrillator.
 Revealing himself as the Thing, Norris-Thing's chest transforms into a large mouth that severs Copper's arms.
 Bottin accomplished this scene by recruiting a double amputee and fitting him with prosthetic arms filled with wax bones, rubber veins and Jell-O. The arms were then placed into the practical "stomach mouth" where the mechanical jaws clamped down on them, at which point the actor pulled away, severing the false arms.
 The effect of the Norris-Thing's head detaching from the body to save itself took many months of testing before Bottin was satisfied enough to film it.
 The scene involved a fire effect, but the crew were unaware that fumes from the rubber foam chemicals inside the puppet were flammable.
 The fire ignited the fumes, creating a large fireball that engulfed the puppet.
 It suffered only minimal damage after the fire had been put out, and the crew successfully filmed the scene.
 Stop-motion expert Randall William Cook developed a sequence for the end of the film where MacReady is confronted by the gigantic Blair-Thing.
 Cook created a miniature model of the set and filmed wide-angle shots of the monster in stop motion, but Carpenter was not convinced by the effect and used only a few seconds of it.
-It took fifty people to operate the actual Blair-Thing puppet.
+It took fifty people to operate the Blair-Thing puppet.

 The production intended to use a camera centrifuge – a rotating drum with a fixed camera platform – for the Palmer-Thing scene, allowing him to seem to run straight up the wall and across the ceiling.
 Again, the cost was too high and the idea abandoned for a stuntman falling into frame onto a floor made to look like the outpost's ceiling.
 Stuntman Anthony Cecere stood in for the Palmer-Thing after MacReady sets it on fire and it crashes through the outpost wall.